TUCSON, Ariz. (KGUN) — Tucson police are investigating a homicide that happened on Columbia Street July 17.

 Detectives responded to continue the investigation, where it was learned that the three males inside the vehicle were involved in the robbery and confrontation on Columbia prior to the shooting, according to TPD.

-He was booked into Pima County Jail on the charges of First-Degree Felony Murder, Armed Robbery, Aggravated Robbery, Kidnapping, and Aggravated Assault.
+He was booked into Pima County Jail on the First-Degree Felony Murder warrant as well as the charges of Armed Robbery, Aggravated Robbery, Kidnapping, and Aggravated Assault.